RIKEN-RCCS/lens3/v2/doc/user-guide.md

 - A pool becomes INOPERABLE, when starting the backend S3 server fails.
 For diagnosing, the reason button on UI shows the message from the backend.
 A typical error is that pool's bucket-directory is not writable.
-The message looks like `"mkdir /home/XXX/XXX/.minio.sys: permission denied"`.
 Unfortunately, the message might not help much in other error cases.

-- MinIO stores its state in a directory ".minio.sys" in pool's bucket-directory.
-An inconsistent state could cause MinIO to fail.
-  The contents of ".minio.sys" can be incompatible between versions.
-  It typically happens when a user runs MinIO by yourself.
-Recovering from this problem, do two steps: remove the directory ".minio.sys", and delete the pool.

 - An existence of regular files in pool's bucket-directory may cause a problem.
 Creating a bucket of the same name fails in the backend.
-  MinIO issues an error message with `"BucketAlreadyOwnedByYou"` which appears in a dialog message.

 ## Overview of Lens3